 Lorna is a qualified and experienced BACP Accredited person-centred and couple counsellor who is positive and passionate about the benefits of counselling and would relish the opportunity to support you through your difficulties.
-She would aim to work with you collaboratively to meet your individual needs.
+She aims to work with you collaboratively to meet your individual needs.

 Are you experiencing personal difficulties and do not know where to turn?
 Perhaps you feel overwhelmed by life, isolated from the world others seem to be living in, or have been carrying a sense of dread, sadness or anger for some time and are now tired of it.

 Lorna believes her effectiveness as a person-centred counsellor stems partly from her own experience of the difficulties and pressures of life.
 The first step towards achieving growth and well-being is to be truly open and honest with yourself, therefore her counselling sessions always take place within a confidential, non-judgemental environment.
 We can often be afraid of or confused by our own thought process and keep this buried deep inside.
 However, our thought process often holds the key to finding our direction in life.
 While supporting you through counselling sessions, Lorna may challenge your thought process from time to time and will reflect on what she has heard from you, helping you to understand yourself better.
 As well as person-centred counselling, Lorna has completed CBT training and can offer an integrated way of working.

 Counselling requires commitment from you and a willingness to engage with the process.
 Lorna’s role in supporting you on your journey is to bring warmth, compassion, and to help you be honest with yourself.
 Counselling can often be emotionally challenging, but through working together you will gain an insight into who you really are and what is important to you as person.
 Having a greater understanding of your own perception of life will help you to reveal your wisdom and unique personal qualities.
 Lorna will be with you on this journey.